kartik-v/bootstrap-fileinput/CHANGE.md

     - New property `ajaxDeleteSettings` to help extend and add to delete ajax settings.
     - `ajaxSettings` to help extend and add upload ajax settings
 16. (bug #193): Better validation for triggering `filebatchuploadcomplete` on async batch upload completion.
+17. (enh #202): Ability to add Translations / Locales.
+    - Identify and group all messages that need to be translated configurable via `$.fn.fileinput.locales['<lang-code>']`
+    - Set default english messages configuration `$.fn.fileinput.locales['en']` within the plugin core code
+    - Individual locale files need to be created as separate js files e.g. `fileinput_locale_<lang>.js`
+18. (enh #203): Enhancements and revamp of all error events.
+    - fileerror
+    - fileuploaderror
+    - filebatchuploaderror
+    - filedeleteerror
+    - filefoldererror (new event - see #209)
+    - filecustomerror (new event - see #206)
+19. (enh #204): New properties `fileMinCount` and `msgFilesTooLess` (useful to make file input mandatory).
+    - The `fileMinCount` property will allow to set the minimum file count needed before triggering upload.
+It will work for both `ajax` uploads and `normal form based submission`.
+    - This will enable you to set the file input to be a mandatory / required input. (e.g. `fileMinCount` = `1`).
+The `msgFilesTooLess` will be displayed and error raised.
+    - If `fileMinCount` is set to `0` it will be treated as files are optional and no error will be triggered.
+20. (enh #205): Allow to auto set initialPreview within `filebatchuploadcomplete` & `filebatchuploadsuccess`.
+    - Allows you to auto define the `initialPreview` and  `initialPreviewConfig` after an ajax upload by returning these within the data object from your ajax response on `fileuploaded` & `filebatchuploadsuccess`.
+21. (enh #206): Ability to add custom validation and trigger custom error to abort upload.
+    - This enhancement will enable you to add your additional custom validations to enhance the fileinput to be used for innumerous scenarios.
+It will allow an ability to return an associative object with any of the fileinput events (except the error events and the `filebatchuploadsuccess` or `filebatchuploadcomplete`) e.g. `change`, `fileselect`, `filepreupload`, `filebatchpreupload` etc. The object can return the following keys:
+        - `message`: _string_, the validation error message to be displayed before upload.
+If this is set the plugin will automatically abort the upload whenever called and display this as an error message.
+You can use this property for example to read a file and perform your own custom validation.
+        - `data`: _object_, an optional associative array of additional data that you can pass for usage later.
+    - You can get this data by reading `abortData` in the parameters for the new `filecustomerror` event.
+This new event will be triggered during upload, when  you have triggered an abort from any of the other events.
+22. (enh #209): Better validation for folder drag and drop and auto-skip any dropped folders.
+New property `msgFoldersNotAllowed` added to the plugin to allow configuring the message shown.
+The event `filefoldererror` is triggered when a folder is dragged.
+23. (enh #211): Add ability to show detailed server error stack via `showAjaxErrorDetails`.
+24. (enh #212): Revamp preview to use a new preview caching object.

 version 4.1.7
 =============